 The future is a global community of readers and viewers who decide what content they want to see and when and how and where they want to see it.

-More than one billion people use Facebook, Twitter, YouTube and LinkedIn and other sites to create and publish content to connect, inform and amuse themselves and others.
-Social media is just a term for any online tool that enables you to engage your audience.
+Seventy-four percents of online adults use Facebook, Twitter, YouTube, Instagram and other sites to create and publish content to connect, inform and amuse.
+Social media is any online tool that enables you to engage your audience.

 Content can take many forms — words, photos, audio, video or a link.
-It can be a story that offers insight into research results or brags about public service, an invitation to an event or photos or video of it during and afterward.
-It can introduce a newcomer to your readers, pat a student on the back or give a retiring colleague a chance to say goodbye.
+It can be a story that offers insight into research results or brags about public service, an invitation to an event or photos or video of the event during and afterward.

 These policies are part of the implicit and explicit agreement you make with UAB for the use of its resources, including its logo and branding.
 Direct questions about these guidelines to email@example.com.

 UAB Medicine employees should contact Health System Marketing Communications for the specific Web standards and social media guidelines established for UABMedicine entities.

 - Articulate your strategy.
 Develop a clear plan that reflects the unique personality of your unit, the audience(s) you hope to reach, and establishes objectives and desired outcomes.
 Plan your work, and work your plan.
 Review and adjust as needed.

 - Be transparent about who you are.
 You are an ambassador.
-Focus on telling your organization’s story honestly and providing accurate, timely information that is relevant to your readers.
-This will encourage them to share information with their contacts with confidence.
+Focus on telling your organization’s story honestly and providing accurate, timely information that is relevant to your audience.
+This will encourage them to share your information with their own followers with confidence.

-Start by talking to your unit’s communications team.
-If you’re not sure who they are, contact them here.
-Work with them to define objectives and plan to support those of the unit and university.
-UAB’s Strategic Plan and the ones for your school or division are a great place to start.
+Start by talking to your unit’s communications director or team.
+If you’re not sure who they are, contact your dean’s office.
+Work with them to define your unit’s objectives and tactics.
+UAB’s Strategic Plan and your school or division’s plans are a great place to start.
 Clearly state your goals, the manner in which you intend to achieve them and the values that guide you.